Splitting College Costs in Georgia

 Ultimately, I do have some clients who agree to pay for college expenses for their children.
 My advice would be to come in and let me look at your particular case.
 For most people, I would encourage you not to obligate yourself through a contract to keep up with those expenses after your child has reached the age of majority.
 Those expenses and obligations cannot be modified by the court.
 They don’t have the jurisdiction to modify, if you lose your job or become disabled, so, if you agree to cover those college expenses for your child, you will, for all purposes, forever be obligated to do that, regardless of what happens to your job situation, your health, or any other factors that may come along.

 Ultimately, Georgia law does not force you to meet those obligations after your child has reached the age of majority, and Georgia law also does not permit a judge to modify those if you’ve taken those on voluntarily.
 It’s a very critical issue for you during your divorce proceedings to look at your facts and circumstances, your children and whether they’re going to be going off to college and incurring those expenses.
 Really give that careful consideration before you ever obligate yourself to something that a judge cannot modify later down the road.

 Please feel free to give us a call if those are some concerns that you’re having as your children reach the age of majority, and we’ll be more than happy to walk through your case and decide with you whether that’s something that you should do voluntarily or not.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about splitting college costs in Georgia?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about splitting college costs in Georgia?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.